joyceovalle/j-ovalle/teaching.md

 {% include nav.html %}

 Dr. Ovalle is prepared to teach introductory and advanced seminars in public policy and administration, nonprofit/NGO management, mixed-methods research, and environmental policy dynamics.
 At the heart of Dr. Ovalle’s teaching philosophy is a simple premise: each student brings valuable experience and perspective that strengthens everyone’s learning.
-Therefore, her teaching is not only about delivering content; it is about building curiosity, reflection, and purpose.
+Therefore, her teaching is about building curiosity, reflection, and purpose.
 She designs courses that invite thoughtful questions and connect class topics to real issues in public life.

 ## Classroom Experience